kercheval/GradleCMPlugin/README.md

 }
 ```

-**Example 2** To add the build info file into other files (such as a zip, sync or
+**Example 2** To add the build info file into other files (such as a
-other location), you can add your target to the buildinfo taskmap
+zip, sync or other locations), you can add your task to the
-variable or just do a standard copy as follows.
-This is the approach
+buildinfo taskmap variable or just do a standard copy as follows.
-you would take for tasks that are not derived somehow from a
+This is the approach you would take for tasks that are not derived
-copy/archive task.
+somehow from a copy/archive task.

 ```
 task myZip (type: Zip) {